dcodemaxz/vikaru-menu/README.md

 ### Creating a bot directory

-Users who are new to using this script are required to use this feature only once.

 The function of this feature is to create a special folder for the bot called ".vikaru-bot" which aims to ensure that the downloaded files can be viewed through this folder so that users no need to move the file from external storage termux

 ### Ar-Vikaru-Bot | ( install )